KellenWatt/python-lessons/13-Project-3/instructions.md

 exercise in the lesson on classes, you already did most of this one.
 To reiterate the requirements:
 Make a class `Inventory` with the following methods:
 - `use(name, count)` - subtract an item from inventory,
-if it exists and there is enough
+if it exists and there is enough.
 - `stock(name, count)` - add an item to inventory,
 even if it hasn't been ordered before.
-- `amount(name)` - return the current amount of the item
+- `amount(name)` - return the current amount of the item.
+If the item isn't in inventory, return `None`
 - `is_stocked(name)` - return a boolean indicating it the item is in stock or not.
 - `has_enough(name, count)` - return a boolean indicating if there are at least `count` items in stock.
 - `in_history(name)` - return a boolean indicating if the item has ever been stocked.
 - `current_inventory()` - returns a dictionary of the items currently in stock, including amounts
+- `full_inventory()` - returns a dictionary of all items, both in and out of stock

 Additionally, `Inventory` will have a constructor that takes a dictionary representing the current inventory.